janwilmake/remote-sql-cursor/README.md

 # TODO

 💡 How transactions can be used: https://lmpify.com/httpsdevelopersc-vx7x1c0.
 Making a remote transaction possible would be very useful https://lmpify.com/httpsdevelopersc-3mptgo0.
 We MAY now be able to create a multi-DO transaction in DORM.
+See https://x.com/janwilmake/status/1926928095329587450 for potential feeback.